xrdocs/cloud-scale-networking/_tutorials/2018-09-04-bgp-evpn-configuration-on-ncs-5500-part-1.md

     5.5.5.5           0 65001       7       7        1    0    0 00:05:03          0

-In this post we covered the configuration and verification of BGP-EVPN control-plane and ISIS-SR based forwarding plane.
-In the next post we will leverage the EVPN control-plane and ISIS-SR to provision EVPN based Layer-2 VPN stretch from Leaf-1/Leaf-2 to Leaf-5.
+In this post we covered the configuration and verification of BGP-EVPN control-plane and ISIS-SR based MPLS forwarding plane.
+In the next post we will leverage the EVPN control-plane and ISIS-SR to provision BGP-EVPN based Multi-Homing of devices.